 What is NAGPRA?

-Native American Graves Protection and Repatriation Act is a federal law passed by Congress in 1990.
+The Native American Graves Protection and Repatriation Act is a federal law passed by Congress in 1990.
 When you hear someone say NAGPRA, they are actually talking about two subjects.
-The first is the protection of American Indian graves by the government of the United States.
+The first is the protection of American Indian graves by the United States government.
 The second is the identification and return of human remains, artifacts related to burials, and artifacts of religious or cultural significance.

 Who must obey this law?

 All parts of the government of the United States must obey this law.
 Also, any public or private institution that receives funding from the US must also obey this law.
 However, the Smithsonian Institution is not subject to NAGPRA.
 The return of Smithsonian NAGPRA-related artifacts falls under the National Museum of the American Indian Act, which was passed in 1989.
 The National Museum of the American Indian Act does the same thing as NAGPRA but is specifically for Smithsonian museums.

 Why is this a law?